tensorflow/lingvo/README.md

 ## What is it?

-Lingvo is a toolkit for building neural networks in Tensorflow, particularly sequence models.
+Lingvo is a framework for building neural networks in Tensorflow, particularly sequence models.

 It was used for the following research papers.